 - 3. AU preventive diplomacy, resilience building, political conflict management and mediation, reconciliation and peacebuilding.

 Within the programme NUPI’s main responsibility is research and policy development.
 NUPI’s research seeks to contribute to the development of doctrine for peace support operations (PSOs), knowledge building and lessons learned from African PSOs, civilian and police know-how, the financing and support of African PSOs and ongoing monitoring and analysis of the implementation and progress of the African Peace and Security Architecture.

 NUPI’s activities in the programme will also prioritise efforts to integrate gender and youth perspectives in the analytical work, policy support and capacity development as a cross-cutting issue.

-To learn more about the programme, visit the programme's main home page.
-For an overview of NUPI's events, news and publications related to the TfP programme, please visit TfP's programme page here at NUPI.no.
+To learn more about the program, visit the program's main home page .
+For an overview of NUPI's events, news and publications related to the TfP program, please visit TfP's program page here at NUPI.no.